By Victoria Bynum

 Answer to S. L Curtis

-NOTE: For more on violence against freedmen in post Civil War North Carolina, “The Death of a Freedman,” also on Renegade South.
+NOTE: For more on violence against freedmen in post Civil War North Carolina, see “The Death of a Freedman,” on this blog.